mattwach/pico_uart_console/README.md

 The polling function must be called regularly to give the user a responsive experience and not miss data.

-Any time that `uart_console_poll()` is called, these functions may invoke a registered callback function before returning themselves.
+Any time that `uart_console_poll()` is called, it may invoke a registered callback function before returning.
 For this example, that means that the `hello_cmd()` callback could get called as a result of calling `uart_console_poll()`.